-Operation Eagle Claw - In 1980, during the Iran Hostage Crisis a failed attempt at a rescue due to aviation equipment/operator error led to the death of eight Americans;as a result the 160th Special Operations Aviation Regiment was created.
+Operation Eagle Claw: During the Iran hostage crisis in 1980, a rescue attempt failed because of an aviation equipment/operator error and led to the deaths of eight Americans.
+As a result, the 160th Special Operations Aviation Regiment was created.

-Operation Just Cause - Panama invasion to capture Noriega and protect some 35,000 Americans living in Panama.
+Operation Just Cause: Panama invasion to capture Gen. Manuel Noriega and protect some 35,000 Americans living in Panama.

-Operation Gothic Serpent - Part of the Battle of Mogadishu (1993) where U.S. helicopters were shot down and two Delta Operators SFC Randall Shughart and MSG Gary Gordon were awarded the Congressional Medal of Honor for their efforts that day.
+Operation Gothic Serpent: Part of the Battle of Mogadishu (1993), where U.S. helicopters were shot down and two Delta operators, Sgt.
+1st Class Randall Shughart and Master Sgt.
+Gary Gordon, were awarded the Medal of Honor for their efforts that day.

-War in Afghanistan -Within a month of the September 11, 2001 attacks, Special Forces operators aided in defeating and dismantling the Taliban in Afghanistan.
+War in Afghanistan: Within a month of the Sept.
+11, 2001, attacks, Special Forces operators aided in defeating and dismantling the Taliban in Afghanistan.

 How to Join Delta Force

 The SFOD-D currently receives its recruits from all over the Army, still pulling mainly from the Ranger Regiments and Special Forces Groups.
-Recruits must be in the Army, male, with at least 2.5 years of service left on enlistment, and within the E4-E8 rank.
-The best way to learn more about getting into Delta is to join the Army, serve in the Army Ranger or Special Forces.
-There are no civilian-to-Delta enlistment programs as they are looking for experienced, mature operators to join the ranks of this top counter-terrorist unit.
+Recruits must be in the Army, have at least 2.5 years of service left on enlistment and be within the E4-E8 ranks.